keras-team/keras-cv/.github/API_DESIGN.md

 use the full names for label types in our code base.

 # Preprocessing Layers
-## Strength Parameters
+## Strength arguments
-Many augmentation layers take a parameter representing a strength, often called `factor`.
+Many augmentation layers take a argument representing a strength, often called `factor`.
 When possible, factor values must conform to a the range: `[0, 1]`, with 1 representing the strongest transformation and 0 representing a no-op transform.
 The strength of an augmentation should scale linearly with this factor.
 If needed,